mciissee/nge-monaco/README.md

 ## Load Monaco Editor from your own server

-By default the libray load monaco editor from the cdn [https://cdn.jsdelivr.net/npm/monaco-editor@0.20.0](https://cdn.jsdelivr.net/npm/monaco-editor@0.20.0).
-So if you want to load monaco editor from your serve, you must add monaco editor assets to you assets folder by using a glob pattern in angular.json and change the value of `assets` property of `NgeMonacoConfig` object inside the `forRoot` method.
+By default the library load monaco editor from the cdn [https://cdn.jsdelivr.net/npm/monaco-editor@0.20.0](https://cdn.jsdelivr.net/npm/monaco-editor@0.20.0).
+Please follow the steps above to load monaco from your own server.

-### Update angular.json
+### Include monaco assets to angular.json

 ```diff
 {